ionos-cloud/module-ansible/docs/api/compute-engine/nic.md

   <tr>
   <td>ipv6_cidr<br/><mark style="color:blue;">str</mark></td>
   <td align="center">False</td>
-  <td>[The IPv6 feature is in beta phase and not ready for production usage.]
-The /80 IPv6 CIDR block if this NIC is connected to an IPv6-enabled LAN.
-If you leave this 'null' when adding a NIC to an IPv6-enabled LAN, an IPv6 block will be automatically assigned to the NIC, but you can also specify an /80 IPv6 CIDR block for the NIC on your own, which then must be inside the IPv6 CIDR block of the LAN.
+  <td>If this NIC is connected to an IPv6 enabled LAN then this property contains the /80 IPv6 CIDR block of the NIC.
+If you leave this property 'null' when adding a NIC to an IPv6-enabled LAN, then an IPv6 CIDR block will automatically be assigned to the NIC, but you can also specify an /80 IPv6 CIDR block for the NIC on your own, which must be inside the /64 IPv6 CIDR block of the LAN and unique.
+This value can only be set, if the LAN already has an IPv6 CIDR block assigned.
 An IPv6-enabled LAN is limited to a maximum of 65,536 NICs.</td>
   </tr>
   <tr>
   <td>allow_replace<br/><mark style="color:blue;">bool</mark></td>